 When the social responsibility efforts of businesses become part of company culture, people take notice.
 These socially conscious companies are leading the charge in making the world a better place.

 TOMS is known for their business model of providing one pair of shoes to a person in need for every pair of shoes they sell.
 As admirable as that goal is, their fight for human rights extends well beyond that.
-They also partner up with a number of NGOs (non-governmental organizations) and other nonprofits to demonstrate ethical behavior.
+They also partner up with a number of NGOs (non-governmental organizations) and other nonprofit organizations to demonstrate ethical behavior.
 TOMS also helps to restore vision to visually-impaired individuals, provides clean drinking water and builds businesses in developing countries and fights bullying.